List of The King of Fighters characters: Duo Lon

 Duo Lon (堕瓏; Pinyin: Duòlóng; Japanese: デュオロン Dyuoron) makes his first appearance in The King of Fighters 2003 as a member of the game's Hero Team.
-His overall look was based on anime title character Vampire Hunter D. He is a member of the assassin group, the Flying Brigands—or Hizoku (飛賊, Hizoku)—and the half-brother of Xiao Lon.
-He is an acquaintance of Ash Crimson and Shen Woo.
+His overall look was based on anime title character Vampire Hunter D. Information on his design graph revealed that he is one of the nine children of Ron, an assassin who chased after his own father.

-Hoping to hunt down the clan's traitor, Ron, he agrees to enter the tournament with them.
-However, after discovering Ash's true objectives, he teams up with Elisabeth Blanctorche and Benimaru Nikaido.
-Information on Duo Lon's design graph revealed he is one of the nine children of Ron, an assassin who chased after his own father.
+Duo Lon is a member of the assassin group, the Flying Brigands—or Hizoku (飛賊, Hizoku))—and the half-brother of Xiao Lon.
+Hoping to hunt down the clan's traitor, Ron, he agrees to enter the KOF 2003 tournament with his acquaintances, Ash Crimson and Shen Woo.
+However, after discovering Ash's true objectives, he teams up with Elisabeth Blanctorche and Benimaru Nikaido in The King of Fighters XI.

 Shen Woo

-Shen Woo (シェン・ウー, Shen Ū) is one of the members of the Hero Team in The King of Fighters 2003, along with Ash Crimson and Duo Lon.
-He was first conceptualized to be a "wild and sexy man".
-Due to his fighting style revolving around punches, designers for his fighting style had to make his attacks distinctive enough to avoid confusion with Ralf and Yashiro.

-As "Shanghai's God of War", he was raised in the city of Shanghai in eastern China and given that nickname for developing his own, devastating street-fighting boxing style that is best described as "violent".
-He soon came to be very feared, and grew to enjoy the thrill of the fight.
-Eventually, he came to know and befriended both the enigmatic fighter Ash Crimson and the Chinese assassin Duo Lon, with the three of them becoming the "Hero Team" for The King of Fighters 2003 tournament.

-At the end of The King of Fighters XI, Ash decides to pit his two teammates against each other by convincing Oswald to defeat Shen Woo for the mention of the "Dragon Pills" made by anonymous pharmacists in Shanghai, telling Oswald that they will only give the Dragon Pills to someone who could defeat their mortal enemy, that is Shen himself.
-As soon as he and Oswald are left to fight each other, the result is unknown, though they managed to survive the outcome.
-He is voiced by Kōji Suidzu.
-Shen Woo is one of the many examples of a sexualized male video game character of the aggressive type.
+Shen Woo (シェン・ウー, Shen Ū) is one of the members of the Hero Team in The King of Fighters 2003, alongside Ash Crimson and Duo Lon.
+He was first conceptualized to be a "wild and sexy man", and due to his fighting style revolving around punches, designers for his fighting style had to make his attacks distinctive enough to avoid confusion with Ralf Jones and Yashiro Nanakase.
+As "Shanghai's God of War", Shen was raised in the city of Shanghai in eastern China, and given that nickname for developing his own, devastating street-fighting boxing style that is best described as "violent".
+Eventually, he came to know and befriended both the enigmatic fighter Ash Crimson and the Chinese assassin Duo Lon, with the trio forming together as the Hero Team for the KOF 2003 tournament.
+At the end of The King of Fighters XI, Ash decides to pit his two teammates against each other by convincing Oswald to defeat Shen Woo for the mention of the "Dragon Pills" made by anonymous pharmacists in Shanghai, telling Oswald that they will only give the Dragon Pills to someone who could defeat their mortal enemy, which is Shen himself.

 Malin

-Malin (まりん, Marin) is a character who debuts in The King of Fighters 2003 as a member of the High School Girls Team (alongside Athena Asamiya and Hinako Shijou).
-Her addition to the series was due to Choi's absence in the game where she debuted.
+Malin (まりん, Marin) is a character who debuted in The King of Fighters 2003 as a member of the High School Girls Team, alongside Athena Asamiya and Hinako Shijou.
+Her addition to the series was due to Choi's absence in the game where she first appeared.
 The game producers state that her name should be spelled "Malin" and not "Marin", adding that "this is the humble preference of the supervising designer and a mystery to us all".

-She becomes a member of the Anti-Kyokugenryu Team in The King of Fighters XI due to her animosity towards one of the style's practitioners, Yuri Sakazaki.
+In The King of Fighters XI, Malin becomes a member of the Anti-Kyokugenryu Team (alongside Kasumi Todoh and Eiji Kisaragi) due to her animosity towards the fighting style's practitioner Yuri Sakazaki.